-If stamp duty is payable in respect of the transfer of the Registered Notes, it will be payable at the rate of 0.13 per cent. each by the seller and the purchaser (aggregate 0.26 per cent) by reference to the amount of the consideration or market value of the Registered Notes, whichever is the greater.
+If stamp duty is payable in respect of the transfer of the Registered Notes, it will be payable at the rate of 0.13 per cent. each by the seller and the purchaser (aggregate 0.26 per cent.) by reference to the amount of the consideration or market value of the Registered Notes at the date on which the contract notes are executed, whichever is the greater.
 If, in the case of either the sale or purchase of the Registered Notes, stamp duty is not paid, both the seller and the purchaser are liable jointly and severally to pay any unpaid stamp duty and also any penalties for late payment.
 If stamp duty is not paid on or before the due date (two days after the sale or purchase if effected in Hong Kong or 30 days if effected elsewhere) a penalty of up to 10 times the duty payable may be imposed.
 In addition, stamp duty is payable at the fixed rate of HK\$5 on each instrument of transfer executed in relation to any transfer of the Registered Notes if the relevant transfer is required to be registered in Hong Kong.